-Wrigleys Solicitors LLP 19 Cookridge Street

-Leeds LS2 3AG
+Wrigleys Solicitors LLP 19 Cookridge Street Leeds LS2 3AG

-Trustees' Report for the Year Ended 31 August 2021
+Trustees' Report for the Year Ended 31 August 2022

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2021.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2022.
 The annual report serves the purposes of both a Trustees' report, and a Directors' report under company law.

-The Trust operates 14 primary academies, 1 secondary academy and an Initial Teachers' Training for pupils from nursery to 16 serving a catchment area in the Hull and Yorkshire region.
-Its academies have a roll of 5,974 in the school census of October 2019.
+The Trust operates 15 primary academies, 1 secondary academy and an Initial Teachers' Training for pupils from nursery to 16 serving a catchment area in the Hull and Yorkshire region.
+Its academies have a roll of 6,263 in the school census of October 2020.
+The Trust expanded in the year, Malton Primary School joined 1st January 2022 increasing pupil numbers to 6,510.